 “Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction, and skillful execution; it represents the wise choice of many alternatives”– Foster, William A

 1. New York Civil Practice Law

 Rule 318.
-Designation of Agent for Service. a Person May Be Designated by a Natural Person, Corporation, or Partnership As an Agent For…
+Designation of Agent for Service. a Natural Person, Corporation, or Partnership As an Agent For May designate a Person…

 Rule 318.
 Designation of agent for service.
 A person may be designated by a natural person, corporation, or partnership as an agent for service in writing, executed, and acknowledged in the same manner as a deed, with the consent of the agent endorsed thereon.
 The writing shall be filed in the office of the clerk of the county in which the principal to be served resides or has its principal office.
 The designation shall remain in effect for three years from such filing unless it has been revoked by the filing of revocation or by the death, judicial declaration of incompetency, or legal termination of the agent or principal.